sjentsch/lsjDocs/Ch14/Ch14_ANOVA2_08.rst

 sensible when one of the categories in your factor really is special because it actually does represent a baseline.
 That makes sense in our
 |clinicaltrial|_ data.
 The ``placebo`` condition corresponds to the
-situation where you don’t give people any real drugs, and so it’s special.
+situation where you do not give people any real drugs, and so it is special.
 The other two conditions are defined in relation to the placebo.
 In one case you replace the placebo with Anxifree, and in the other case your replace it with Joyzepam.